Zer0ids/InspectorUI/README.md

 Press it to open up the inspector!

 You can explore anything in the inspector!
 (The only thing you can edit is the `Console`.
 Sorry...)

+(Plus, I only code in Lua.
+So I don't really know how to code in javascript, btw.)